 What is the judicial measure to help manage the family budget?

-Family benefits are not used to cover the needs of children?
-A judicial measure to help manage the family budget can be implemented.
-It is intended to help manage the family benefits received for children.
-The judge orders this measure in the context of the protection of children.
-The administration of family benefits is entrusted to a third party.
-The measure shall be implemented for a maximum period of two years.
+A judicial measure to assist in the management of the family budget (MJAGBF) aims to assist in the management of family benefits received for children.
+This support is necessary if these benefits are not used to cover the needs of children.
+It is the judge who orders this.
+The management of benefits is entrusted to a third party.
+The measure shall be implemented for a maximum renewable period of two years.
 Parents can challenge the decision.
+We set out the rules.

 The judicial measure to assist in the management of the family budget makes it possible to re-establish good management of family benefits in the interests and needs of the child.

-It is about supporting parents in protecting their children's needs (housing, health, education and maintenance).
+It is about supporting parents in protecting their child's needs (housing, health, education and maintenance).

 This measure: